 Let’s start with applying the REPT and FIND functions.
 Follow our steps below very carefully to be able to do it.

-- At first, create a similar new column beside Column B.
+- First, create a similar new column beside Column B.

 - Secondly, select cell C5.